Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Strata Premier comes out ahead at ~$1,330 at the same $95 annual fee.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Strata Premier comes out ahead at ~$1,095 at a lower $95 annual fee vs $150.
 Strata Premier sits in Citi ThankYou; United Explorer sits in United MileagePlus.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Strata Premier